leizongmin/js-xss/README.md

 ### Active Test

-Run the following command, them you can type HTML code in the command-line, and check the filtered output:
+Run the following command, then you can type HTML code on the command-line and check the filtered output:

 ```bash
 xss -t
 ```

-For more details, please run `$ xss -h` to see it.
+For more details, please run `$ xss -h`

-## Custom filter rules
+## Custom Filter Rules

 When using the `xss()` function, the second parameter could be used to specify custom rules: